-We’ve been re-watching “Friends” lately, and its theme song by The Rembrandts is quite fitting for this week’s puppy blog update.
+We’ve been re-watching “Friends” lately, and its theme song by The Rembrandts is quite fitting for this week’s puppy blog update on preventing dog separation anxiety.
 From Rocket’s first arrival, we have made sure either myself or my husband is there for Rocket at all times.
 We made this commitment because we believe it is a vital investment in building the trust and relationship with Rocket that will follow through into his adulthood.

 Separation Anxiety – a natural puppy behaviour?

 It is normal for any young puppy to find it difficult being on their own, even for a few minutes.
 Building confidence alone takes time.

 Before we brought Rocket home, he had been snuggling up with his mum and his litter mates practically 24/7.
 And even with a super breeder who will set up the space to allow puppies to find their own natural time alone, it will still be difficult when everything in their world suddenly changes.